12 Cute Fruits & Veggies We Had No Idea Existed

 After some extensive googling, I came across a plethora of unknown fruits and veggies from around the globe.
 Some are petite and lovable, while others are a bit odd...but who are we to judge?

-Check em' out, ahead, and let us know your favorites in the comments.
+Check em' out, ahead, and let us know your favourites in the comments.

 After some extensive googling, I came across a plethora of unknown fruits and veggies from around the globe.
 Some are petite and lovable, while others are a bit odd...but who are we to judge?

-Check em' out, ahead, and let us know your favorites in the comments.
+Check em' out, ahead, and let us know your favourites in the comments.